jamanador/Epic-Care-Client/README.md

-# Full stack Epic care medicale management
+# Full stack medicale management

 The mission of epic care is to provide high-quality, safe, and individualized care in an integrated and forward-looking medical facility that at the same time supports the local community..